Columbus, Indiana: History

 The land developed as Columbus was bought by General John Tipton and Luke Bonesteel in 1820.
 Tipton built a log cabin on Mount Tipton, a small hill overlooking White River and the surrounding flat, heavily forested and swampy valley.
 It held wetlands of the river.
 The town was first known as Tiptona, named in honor of Tipton.
 The town's name was changed to Columbus on March 20, 1821.
 Many people believe Tipton was upset by the name change, but no evidence exists to prove this.
 Nonetheless, he decided to leave the newly founded town and did not return.

 Tipton was later appointed as the highway commissioner for the State of Indiana and was assigned to building a highway from Indianapolis, Indiana to Louisville, Kentucky.
 When the road approached Columbus, Tipton constructed the first bypass road ever built; it detoured south around the west side of Columbus en route to Seymour.

 Joseph McKinney was the first to plot the town of Columbus, but no date was recorded.
 Local history books for years said that the land on which Columbus sits was donated by Tipton.
-But in 2003, Historic Columbus Indiana acquired a deed showing that Tipton had sold the land.
+However, in 2003, Historic Columbus Indiana acquired a deed showing that Tipton had sold the land.

 A ferry was established below the confluence of the Flatrock and Driftwood rivers, which form the White River.
 A village of three or four log cabins developed around the ferry landing, and a store was added in 1821.
 Later that year, Bartholomew County was organized by an act of the State Legislature and named to honor the famous Hoosier militiaman, General Joseph Bartholomew.
-Columbus was incorporated on June 28, 1864.
+Columbus was incorporated as a town on June 28, 1864, and was incorporated as a city 1921.